Ari-43/dotfiles/README.md

 ## Dependencies

 Dependencies follow Arch and AUR package names, since that's what I currently use most of the time.
-These are for i3 and do not include all experimental configs in this repo (ie. Hyprland).
+These are for i3 and do not include all experimental configs in this repo (ie. Sway/Swayfx).

 ### Important